rakeshchada/rakeshchada.github.io/_posts/2017-05-12-Sentiment-Neuron.md

 ### Sentiment Neuron Discovery

-The first question that intrigued me was - *How did authors discover this sentiment neuron in the first place?* I mean, there were like 4096 neurons in the output layer.
+The first question that intrigued me was - *How did the authors discover this sentiment neuron in the first place?* I mean, there were like 4096 neurons in the output layer.
 Did they visualize each one of those trying to find some patterns?
-May be not.
+Maybe not.
 But if you read the paper carefully, you would find that they trained linear models on top of those 4096 neurons using L1 regularization.
 Given that there's a model with 4096 features, discovering this specific feature would then boil down to the matter of feature contributions (weights).
 If a single neuron solved almost the entire classification task, then the contribution from it should be very high and noticeable.

 Let’s see if that is the case for our sentiment neuron.
 This is the graph of feature contributions that I produced by training on Yelp dataset for sentiment classification.